elastic/integrations/packages/google_scc/docs/README.md

 ### Install a Fleet-managed Elastic Agent (recommended):

-With this approach, you install Elastic Agent and use Fleet in Kibana to define, configure and manage your agents in a central location.
+With this approach, you install Elastic Agent and use Fleet in Kibana to define, configure, and manage your agents in a central location.
 We recommend using Fleet management because it makes the management and upgrade of your agents considerably easier.

 ### Install Elastic Agent in standalone mode (advanced users):